cs3org/OCM-API/IETF-RFC.md

     being granted to the remote resource.
 If omitted, it defaults to `['remote']`.
-A subset of: - `remote` signals the recipient that the resource is available for remote access and interactive browsing.  - `datatx` signals the recipient to transfer the resource from the given URI.
+A subset of: - `remote` signals the recipient that the resource is available for remote access and interactive browsing.  - `datatx` signals the recipient that the resource is available for data transfer.
+If no expiration is given, the share is suitable e.g. for sync use-cases, whereas if an expiration date is set, the above clause MAY apply and the recipient SHOULD notify the sender upon completing the data transfer, in order to ease cache operations on the Sending Server.
 The recipient MAY delegate a third-party service to execute the data transfer on their behalf.
   - REQUIRED uri (string)
     A URI to access the Remote Resource.
 The URI SHOULD be relative, in which case the prefix